 Skin Removal (resection) and repair

 Here’s where I get to be a tailor, a disappearing craft, in our culture.

 Traditional abdominoplasty involved until the surgeon could bring the cut edge at the top of the belly button hole and removing everything in between, often needing to flex the surgery bed to an extreme, just to bring those edges together, and with no regard to any other judgement.
 This often left patients unable to stand up straight for weeks and weeks.
 It also put a lot of strain on the incision repair, and led to all sorts of healing problems and widening of scars.
 I think it also caused an increased risk of Venous thrombosis (blood clot), a feared and potentially lethal complication.

 Tummy tucks no longer rely on skin tension for getting good results.
-Dr. Ted Lockwood, who practiced in Kansas city, revolutionized body contour surgery with his careful study of anatomy and applied his knowledge of the superficial fascial system ( SFS) to put tension on the tissues than can really support the repair and leave little tension on the skin.
+Dr. Ted Lockwood, who practiced in Kansas city, revolutionized body contour surgery with his careful study of anatomy and applied his knowledge of the superficial fascial system (SFS) to put tension on the tissues than can really support the repair and leave little tension on the skin.
 I was fortunate to hear Dr. Lockwood in my early practice years and, later, see him operate.
-His techniques struck me profoundly right away, as they resonated with the same ideas which had come earlier in facelift surgery ( (Link to SMAS on facelift page)
+His techniques struck me profoundly right away, as they resonated with the same ideas which had come earlier in facelift surgery.

 As a result, we first estimate the amount of skin removal with gentle flexion of the OR bed, and then proceed to use a series of “basting” stitches in the SFS to further refine that estimate.
 Finally, the skin removal takes place with minimal tension planned.